A Sunday morning visit to Al’s Breakfast in Minneapolis, MN

 Having read great reviews about the pancakes, I knew I had to order a Short Stack Buttermilk Pancake with Blueberries and Walnuts ($3.20).

 At Al’s Breakfast, you have the option of four sizes of pancakes: Short Stack (S.S.), Short (Sh.), Regular (Reg.), and Long.
-I went for the smallest pancake possible since I already ate every single morsel of The Jose.
+I went for the smallest pancake possible since I had already eaten every morsel of The Jose.

-Just as with The Jose, I was blown away with how something so simple can taste so delicious.
+Just as with The Jose, this dish was simple simple but delicious.

 The pancake was fluffy and cooked to a perfect golden brown.
 Each bite was moist.
-What I also loved about the pancake was that each and every bite was filled with blueberries and walnuts.
+What I also loved about the pancake was that every bite had blueberries and walnuts.
 When they say blueberries and walnuts, they mean it.

 For an extra 85 cents, you can get a half order of pure maple syrup to add to your pancakes instead of the house syrup.
 Either way, you can’t go wrong.

-Before I arrived, I had this idea that the service had to be cold and unfriendly since the main goal of Al’s Breakfast would be to get people in and out as quickly as possible.
+Before I arrived, I thought the service had to be cold and unfriendly since the main goal of Al’s Breakfast was to get people in and out as quickly as possible.

-Surprisingly, the service was friendly, efficient, and laid back.
-Though the servers did seem like they were always running around and rushed, they managed to check up on me constantly and refilled my drink when needed.
+Surprisingly, the service was friendly, efficient, and laid-back.
+Though the servers seemed to be always running around and rushing, they checked up on me constantly and refilled my drink when needed.

 It was also fun to watch the servers and chefs yell orders at each other and banter back and forth.